Activist investors dig deep in energy company bets

 Overstretched oil and gas exploration and production companies with assets in multiple basins, inefficient production and low growth are most likely to fall prey to activists, according to industry executives.

-For example, Resolute Energy Corp, said last week it would cut down on spending, hampering the developments of its assets and potentially limiting its earnings growth.
+For example, Resolute Energy Corp REN.N, said last week it would cut down on spending, hampering the developments of its assets and potentially limiting its earnings growth.
 Resolute’s assets are spread out in Utah’s Aneth Field, Wyoming’s Hilight Field and Texas’ Permian Basin.

 Resolute Energy as well as Laredo are vulnerable to activists because of their weak balance sheet.
 Their indebtedness, equivalent to 20.61 and 9.85 times of their annual cash flow, respectively, is much higher than the industry average of 5.84 times annual cash flow.
 This could make them susceptible to activist calls to bolster their finances through asset sales.
 Laredo and Resolute Energy did not respond to requests for comment.